History of money circulation in Azerbaijan

-Money in the form of coins was first used in the territory of Azerbaijan in the time of Cyrus the Great first then Alexander the Great as well as before, and continued under the Roman Empire and the Umayyad and Abbasid Caliphates.
+Money in the form of coins was first used in the territory of Azerbaijan in the time of Cyrus the Great first, then Alexander the Great as well as earlier, and continued under the Roman Empire and the Umayyad and Abbasid Caliphates.

 In modern times the Republic of Azerbaijan has issued its own national currency during the period of independence from 1919 to 1936, and again since 1992.
 The unit of currency is the manat.